jlmc/hibernate-tunings/types/jpa-and-hibernate-types.md

 We can solve the weak readability by creating an extra table, using its register as FK. this increases the robustness of our data.

-We can even create an auxiliary entity to increase redemption.
+We can even create an auxiliary entity to increase readings possibilities.

 ```java
 @Entity(name = "PersonStatusInfo")